 Early Buddhism is an atheist’s way of a sublime life based on knowing correctly in the right context as it is rather than following belief or faith.

 Buddha means “bodh” in Pali language which also means intellect or awareness, the phenomenon of knowing correctly in the right context as it is.
-The sublime ethical way of life lived through awareness is called “dhamma” in Pali language which can be translated to sublime human nature or ultimate human duty leading to a sublime life.
+The sublime ethical way of life lived through awareness is called “dhamma” in Pali language which can be translated as “sublime human nature” or “ultimate human duty” leading to a sublime life.

 Buddhist ideas were collectively documented during first and second Buddhist councils attended by hundreds of monks who personally knew their teacher, the renunciate Sakya prince Siddhartha Gotama later called Gautam Buddha.

-Early Buddhists were naturalists and extrapolated the cyclic nature of life to the beginningless universe which constantly changes and transforms through disintegration, dispersion, endless recycling and recreation.
+Early Buddhists were naturalists and extrapolated the recycling nature of life to the beginningless universe which constantly changes and transforms dialectically through disintegration, dispersion, endless recycling and recreation.

 When asked about god or the God, Buddha is known to have remained silent and when asked about after life, Buddha said that there is neither permanent Self nor independent inner self.
 However, Buddha was confronted by priests for preaching a Godless philosophy.